mahmudml/Deep-Learning---Object-Recognition-in-Photographs-using-CIFAR-10-dataset/README.md

 We use a convolutional neural network (CNN) model to recognize objects in photographs.
 The model consists of several convolutional layers, flatten layers, pooling layers, and fully connected layers.

 ## Results
-Our CNN model achieved an accuracy of 67.60% for simple CNN model and  % for large CNN model on the CIFAR-10 test dataset.See the python codes and outputs for details.
+Our CNN model achieved an accuracy of 67.60% for simple CNN model and  80.34% for large CNN model on the CIFAR-10 test dataset.
+See the python codes and outputs for details.

 ## Conclusion
 In conclusion, this project demonstrates how to use deep learning techniques with the CIFAR-10 dataset to recognize objects in photographs.
 With some fine-tuning, the model can achieve even better accuracy.